Abram M. Fridley

-Abram McCormick "A. M." Fridley (1817 in Painted Post, New York – March 26, 1888 in Fridley, Minnesota) was a Minnesota politician and member of the Minnesota House of Representatives, and was the namesake of Fridley Township, Minnesota, which later became the city of Fridley, Minnesota.
+Abram McCormick Fridley (1817 in Painted Post, New York – March 26, 1888 in Fridley, Minnesota) was a Minnesota politician and member of the Minnesota House of Representatives, and was the namesake of Fridley Township, Minnesota, which later became the city of Fridley, Minnesota.

 Fridley was a Winnebago Indian agent, a lawyer, farmer, and merchant.
 He and his family were pioneers of the Fridley Township in Anoka County.
 Fridley was a land agent of the St. Paul and Pacific Railroad Company (SPPR) and its successor, the St. Paul, Minneapolis and Manitoba Railway Company.
 This railroad would build north from Minneapolis into Fridley Township.

 Early life

 He was born in Painted Post, New York.
 Fridley read law and became a lawyer in Corning, New York.
 At age 21 he became a Deputy Sheriff of Steuben County, New York, and a Federal Government Customs Collector.

 In 1850, he was nominated by President Millard Fillmore on December 16, 1850, to the post of Winnebago Indian Agent.
 He came to Long Prairie, Minnesota in 1851.